Habitat

 Our lawyers used to rely on separate software to track and bill their work.
 These tools were overly complex and, more importantly, not tailored to legal workflows.

-Tracking and billing are essential, we want to be paid for our work.
+Tracking and billing are essential—lawyers want to be paid for their work.
 In Habitat, time tracking is accessible from two places: a global feature in the top bar and a dedicated calendar view.
-The former allows recording without navigating away from current view, the latter provides an overview categorised by activity type.
-Invoices are generated in a consolidated view, where lawyers can see related projects and clients, ensuring no work is left unbilled.
+This allows lawyers to record work whenever and wherever they need to.
+Invoices are generated in a consolidated view, where lawyers can see related projects and clients, ensuring that no work is left unbilled.

 Tracking